 Why LOMO is good for leaders

-LOMO helps you address something that isn’t working in your organisation and involve everyone:
+LOMO helps you address something that isn’t working in your organisation, and involves everyone:

 If you need some help with working on this – get in touch, at Then Somehow we help you build emotional literacy, increase empathy, and help you see the world differently, giving you practical tools to shift the stuff that’s stuck.